 Think of the Rolex brand.
 Expensive, luxurious watches, the same price as – but significantly less useful than – an Apple Watch?
 How do they get sales?
 Through careful advertising, of course!

 A Rolex watch is not very useful.
 They aren’t typically waterproof sports watches, nor are they suitable for deep-sea diving or remarkably accurate.
 But people feel pressure to look and act a certain way.
 Rolex knows this.
-Placing Rolexes in glossy magazines and on certain soap characters’ and wealthy celebrities’ wrists has caused the consumer to associate the brand with luxury and richness, a world that they may want to be a part of.
+Placing Rolexes in glossy magazines and on certain soap characters’ and wealthy celebrities’ wrists has caused the consumers to associate the brand with luxury and richness, a world that they may want to be a part of.
 In fact, the Rolex brand barely needs to advertise anymore overtly, so embedded in the public consciousness they are.

 Use the right medium